The proverbs of Solomon the son of David, king of Israel;

 3. An oracular or enigmatical saying that requires interpretation; an allegory, a parable.

-Solomon in his introduction describes proverbs as needing “interpretation” and being the “dark sayings” of wise men (Pr 1:6).
-You may almost see him admitting definitions one and three above, for metaphors need interpretation and enigmas are truly dark sayings!
-His proverbs are not for speed-reading or light reading!
-They are for careful and slow reading, with much thought on the lesson or lessons and how to apply the wisdom to life.
+Solomon in his introduction describes proverbs as needing interpretation and being the dark sayings of wise men (Pr 1:6).
+You may almost see him admitting definitions one and three above, for metaphors need interpretation and enigmas are truly dark sayings.
+His proverbs are not for speed-reading or light reading.
+They are for careful and slow reading, with much thought on the lesson or lessons and how to apply the wisdom to your life.

-These sayings need interpretation and application, which means arriving at the sense intended by God and Solomon (II Pet 1:20-21).
-As with all proper Bible teaching, the words are to be read distinctly, and then the proper sense given to cause understanding (Neh 8:8).
+These sayings need interpretation and application, which means finding the sense intended by God and Solomon (II Pet 1:20-21).
+As with all proper Bible study, the words are to be read distinctly, and then the proper sense given to cause understanding (Neh 8:8).
 This procedure must be followed in all books of the Bible, but especially here.

 Jesus and His disciples further show the difficulty of understanding proverbs.
 Consider the following two verses showing the obscure nature of a proverb: